What is the NRA Foundation?

 How are grant awards determined?

 If an application is recommended for funding by the State Fund Committee, it is sent to The NRA Foundation Board of Trustees for final consideration and approval.
-If approved, the successful applicant will then receive notification of the grant award by The NRA Foundation so the program or project can be carried out.
+If approved, the successful applicant will then receive notification of the grant award by The NRA Foundation.

 How are grant awards typically disbursed?